-Mr. Speaker, I would like to talk about the exchanges that I have had with the Minister of Health.
-I'm quoting the Blues, the Hansard, on February 24.
-The Minister of Health said, referring to myself, I would like to "...invite him to have a constructive conversation, perhaps outside of this House, and we can discuss as much detail as the member would like in terms of constructive dialogue that leads to solutions instead of necessarily other motives...".
+Mr. Speaker, I would like to talk about the exchanges that I've had with the Minister of Health, and I'm quoting the Blues, the Hansard, on February 24.
+The Minister of Health said, referring to myself, I would like to "...invite him to have a constructive conversation, perhaps outside of this House, and we can discuss as much detail as the member would like in terms of constructive dialogue that leads to solutions instead of necessarily other motives..."

 Mr. Speaker, our motives as MLA is to get information out to our constituents, to Nunavummiut, so that they can see the information being disseminated here in this House.
-I didn't ask for any confidential information.
-I didn't ask for any Cabinet secret documents, or any information that should not come out.
+Mr. Speaker, I didn't ask for any confidential information.
+I didn't ask for any cabinet secret documents or any information that should not come out.

 The Premier has said many times that this is a transparent government; that he is going to run a transparent government.
-Part of being transparent is giving information out here during question period; information that Cabinet members are allowed to give out.
+Mr. Speaker, part of being transparent is giving information out here during question period, information that cabinet members are allowed to give out.
 I fully understand there is some information that cannot come out.
 I understand that.

-I was asking, Mr. Speaker, whether program funding was going to continue; a straightforward question.
+I was asking whether program funding was going to continue, a straightforward question.
 That is all.

-I would like everyone here to know that we should be free to ask whatever questions we want, and the minister should be forthcoming with information, as long as it's information that can be disseminated to the public.
+Mr. Speaker, I would like everyone here to know that we should be free to ask whatever questions we want, and the minister should be forthcoming with information, as long as it's information that can be disseminated to the public.
 Thank you, Mr. Speaker.